South Jersey Ant Control

 Color: Reddish brown.

 Habits: The red imported fire ant was brought into this country during the 1920s and has spread to cover most of the states.
 These ants nest in the soil and construct large mounds that are easily seen in lawns and farms.
+These mounds are most common around moist areas, so watch for fire ant mounds around areas that collect large amounts of water.

 A single lawn may contain a dozen or more mounds.
 This ant will also locate nests within landscape mulch and beneath items on the ground.
+You typically won’t be able to immediately notice a fire ant mound unless you move around wood or timber.

 Fire ants may construct mounds next to the foundation and enter homes through holes or other exterior cracks.